ortupik/wifigo/README.md

 - [x] logout (individually enable option - delete tokens from cookies, ban active tokens)
 - [x] rate limiting (IP-based)
 - [x] option to validate origin of the request
-- [x] super easy to learn and use - lots of example codes
+- [x] super easy to learn and use - lots of server codes

 ## Supported JWT signing algorithms